Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hosting service hibernation)

 ## TODO
-- [ ] Fix Card to build links relative to a card's primary id
+- [ ] fix Card to build links relative to a card's primary id
     - [ ] cards for draft content link to the draft as a primary source instead of as a draft
+- [ ] investigate idle database connections
+    - [ ] postgres running out of available connections
+    - [ ] fundamental misunderstanding of how to use the postgres client?
 - [ ] implement better error feedback for user interactions
 - [ ] style html tags in bulk via tailwind configuration
     - [ ] see https://tailwindcss.com/docs/functions-and-directives#layer